zng-ui/zng/TODO/_current.md

 * Implement IME.
     - See https://github.com/rust-windowing/winit/issues/1497

-* Watermark text shows caret, it should not fore multiple reasons:
+* Watermark text shows caret, it should not for multiple reasons:
     - The txt property is not set to a read-write var.
     - Background widgets are not interactive.